joyceycodes/JamPackd/journals/zoybh_hussein.md

 Got help from Adrian for our fetch/Token
 Still need to work on Null token
 Built our account page just need to flesh out the playlist code.

+12/2
+FINALLY GOT AUTH WORKING WITH NO TOKEN ERRORS!!!
+Scott/Z/Joyce Still need to figure out logout button, also when user is logged in vs not logged in, flesh out user account page